Feel like you’re losing your identity now that you’re a mom? Get tips on rediscovering yourself after motherhood and feel fulfilled again.

 4. Learn about parenting

-Motherhood, as I’m sure you know, isn’t just changing diapers and going on play dates.
-And one of the best ways to fight the loss of identity in motherhood is to dive all the way in.
+Motherhood, as I’m sure you know, isn’t just about changing diapers and going on play dates.
+One of the best ways to fight the loss of identity in motherhood is to dive all the way in.

 In other words, rather than seeing motherhood as something you need a break from, what if you treated it as a mission, a job, a purpose?

 Learn all you can about child development and how to better manage your kids’ changing stages.
-Discover the importance of play, and how you can nurture that in your home.
-Geek out over making baby food and finding new food to introduce to the baby.
+Discover the importance of reading, and how you can nurture it in your home.
+Geek out over making baby puree and finding new food to introduce to the baby.

 If parenting is the hardest job in the world, then let’s not run away from that challenge, and instead find ways to constantly improve.

-I’ll be honest: I actually look forward to Mondays, and have ever since I became a mom.
-Mondays give me time for myself, whether when I was working in an office, and even now when the kids are in school and I’m working at home.
+I’ll be honest: Ever since I became a mom, I actually look forward to Mondays.
+After a weekend with kids, Mondays give me time for myself, whether I was working in an office, and even now when the kids are in school and I’m working at home.

 Because no matter how much you love your kids and miss them when you’re apart, it’s all too easy to lose your identity after becoming a mom.
-Thankfully, you don’t have to remain lost, even with all the responsibilities weighing you down.
+Thankfully, you don’t have to remain lost, even with all the responsibilities you now have.

-Start by nurturing age-appropriate independence in your kids so that you’re not doing unnecessary tasks they can do for themselves.
-Then, find creative ways to be away from your kids, from waking up early in the mornings to scheduling a weekend away with friends.
+Start by nurturing age-appropriate independence so you’re not doing tasks they can do for themselves.
+Find creative ways to be away from them, from waking up early in the mornings to scheduling a weekend away with friends.

-Or do the opposite and include your kids in your hobbies, modifying your outings and activities if needed.
+Or do the opposite and include them in your hobbies, modifying your outings and activities if needed.
 And finally, go all in with parenting and learn all you can about this role you’ll have for the next several years.

 I truly believe that being a mom isn’t, and shouldn’t, be the only identity we have.
-We can absolutely rediscover our identities after motherhood—even if sleeping in past 5am in the mornings is a thing of the past.
+We can absolutely rediscover our identities after motherhood—even if sleeping in past 5am in the mornings is a thing of the past for now.